Google Analytics 4 for Shopify: complete setup guide 2026

 Enable Enhanced conversions for better Google Ads optimization

 The app automatically installs the GA4 gtag on all pages of your webshop.
-You don't need to edit code or use third-party apps.
+You don't need to edit any code or use third-party apps.

-Verification: is the tracking working?
+Verification: Is the tracking working?

 Control checklist:

-✅ Tag fires on homepage
+Tag fires on homepage

-✅ Tag fires on product pages
+Tag fires on product pages

-✅ Tag fires on checkout
+Tag fires on checkout

-✅ No errors in Tag Assistant
+No errors in Tag Assistant

-Step 3: Track e-commerce events automatically
+Step 3: Automatically track e-commerce events

 The 12 automatic e-commerce events